trbKnl/oidc-authorization-code-example/README.md

 ## Identity provider that supports OpenID Connect

-I did not create this identity provider myself, I relied upon an (existing identity provider)[https://github.com/Soluto/oidc-server-mock]. its an implementation of (Duende IdentityServer)[https://duendesoftware.com/products/identityserver], which is only free for non-commercial projects such as these.
+I did not create this identity provider myself, I relied upon an [existing identity provider](https://github.com/Soluto/oidc-server-mock). its an implementation of [Duende IdentityServer](https://duendesoftware.com/products/identityserver), which is only free for non-commercial projects such as these.

 ### Usage

 Pull the docker version of the identity provider.

-Create the following configurations for the identity provider:
+Create the following configuration files for the identity provider:

 #### `./client-config.json`